kayhhh/houseki/README.md

 ## 📦 Packages

+Packages are published individually to NPM under the `@lattice-engine` scope.
+Alternatively, you can install all packages at once using the combined [`lattice-engine`](./packages/lattice-engine) package.

 | Package                                         | Description                                                                             |
 | ----------------------------------------------- | --------------------------------------------------------------------------------------- |
 | [`@lattice-engine/core`](./packages/core)       | Core engine, built with [Thyseus](https://github.com/JaimeGensler/thyseus) ECS          |